Summer 2017: July-August

 This Geneva Summer School looks at how crowdsourcing technologies, and in particular low-cost open source solutions suitable for deployment in schools, can be used to gather the data needed to track the SDGs.

 This one-week event kicks off the ODD summer, a two-month-long adventure across the globe.
-Students who take this summer school have the option to follow it up with an internship in a lab in Geneva (4 weeks in the period July – August) and a two-week summer school in Beijing and Shenzhen (August) to turn their ideas into reality.
+Students who take this summer school have the option to follow it up with group work in a lab in Geneva (4 weeks in the period July – August) and a two-week summer school in Beijing and Shenzhen (August) to turn their ideas into reality.
 (For more details, click here)

 The school brings together students from Tsinghua University in Beijing, from the University of Geneva and from around the world, to help tackle the SDGs with crowdsourcing solutions.